Cyclist on phone hit by car at Canberra Link car park entrance

 PUBLISHED ONDecember 13, 2025 5:30 AMBYHoon Jeng JeeA cyclist on the phone was hit by a car at Canberra Link on Wednesday (Dec 10).

-A video posted in Facebook group SGRV showed a cyclist in white approaching a car park entrance with a device held against his left ear.
+A video posted in Facebook group SGRV shows a cyclist in white approaching a car park entrance with a device held against his left ear.

-He appeared to be unaware of a dark blue Honda turning into the car park from his right and he was knocked down
+He appears to be unaware of a dark blue Honda turning into the car park from his right and he is knocked down.

-The cyclist was seen standing up immediately after he was hit.
+The cyclist is seen standing up immediately after he is hit.

 According to the Active Mobility Act, cyclists must not use mobile communication devices while riding.